Cduan2024/Gpbraid/explanation.md

     Here if the RootVal is 0 then we actually have to add 1 since 0 corresponds to e^{2\pi}.

 6.(Extra) You can get the list of lengths for all different conjugacy class as follows.
+First set up the list.

       lengthlist:=[];

+Add lengths to the list.

       for class in ChevieClassInfo(W).classtext do
           Add(lengthlist, GoodLength(W,class));
       od;

-      print(lengthlist);
+Output the list.

+      lengthlist;